Eemelinen/DreamDiary/README.md

 # Welcome to my Dream Diary app!

 I have a hobby of writing down my nightly dreams.
-So I decided to make a proper dream journal program for my ipad.
+So I decided to make a proper dream journal app for my ipad.
 ********************************************

 ### Below are some images of the app: